Home Army: Weapons and equipment

 Arms were clandestinely manufactured by the Home Army in its own secret workshops, and by Home Army members working in German armaments factories.
 In this way the Home Army was able to procure submachine guns (copies of British Stens, indigenous Błyskawicas and KIS), pistols (Vis), flamethrowers, explosive devices, road mines, and Filipinka and Sidolówka hand grenades.
 Hundreds of people were involved in the manufacturing effort.
 The Home Army did not produce its own ammunition, but relied on supplies stolen by Polish workers from German-run factories.

 The final source of supply was Allied air drops, which was the only way to obtain more exotic, highly useful equipment such as plastic explosives and antitank weapons such as the British PIAT.
 During the war, 485 air-drop missions from the West (about half of them flown by Polish airmen) delivered some 600 tons of supplies for the Polish resistance.

 Besides equipment, the planes also parachuted in highly qualified instructors (Cichociemni), 316 of whom were inserted into Poland during the war.

-Air drops were infrequent.
-Deliveries from the west were limited by Stalin's refusal to let the planes land on Soviet territory, the low priority placed by the British on flights to Poland; and the extremely heavy losses sustained by Polish Special Duties Flight personnel.
-Britain and the United States attached more importance to not antagonizing Stalin than they did to the aspirations of the Poles to regain their national sovereignty, particularly after Hitler attacked the Soviet Union in June 1941 and the Soviets joined the Western Allies in the war against Germany.
+Allied air drops to the Home Army were infrequent; deliveries from the Western Allies were limited by Joseph Stalin's refusal to let their planes land on Soviet territory, the low priority placed by Allied commanders on delivery flights to Poland and the extremely heavy losses sustained by Polish Special Duties Flight personnel.
+The Western Allies refused to provide significant supplies to the Home Army to avoid antagonizing Stalin.

 In the end, despite all efforts, most Home Army forces had inadequate weaponry.
 In 1944, when the Home Army was at its peak strength (200,000–600,000, according to various estimates), the Home Army had enough weaponry for only about 32,000 soldiers."
 On 1 August 1944, when the Warsaw Uprising began, only a sixth of Home Army fighters in Warsaw were armed.